MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/dictionary.rst

   WORDA PHONEA PHONEB
   WORDB PHONEB PHONEC

-Where each line is a word with a transcription separated by white space.
+where each line is a word with a transcription separated by white space.
-Each phone should be separated by white space as well.
+Each phone in the transcription should be separated by white space as well.

 A dictionary for English that has good coverage is the lexicon derived from the LibriSpeech corpus (`LibriSpeech lexicon`_).